AbdullahAlmizan644/evident_bd_task/README.md

 <h1>Tools and Technology</h1>
 <h3>Frontend<h3/>
-<p>For frontend design i use css flexblox and media query.<p>
+For frontend design i use css flexblox and media query.
 <h3>Backend<h3/>
-<p>For backend devlopment i use Flask.i think for this type of small project flask microframework is better than other powerfull framework like
+For backend devlopment i use Flask.i think for this type of small project flask microframework is better than other powerfull framework like
-  Django</p>
+  Django.
 <h3>Databass<h3/>
-<p>For databass i use flask_mysqldb module.i can do this with flask orm like flask sqlalchemy but i use flask_mysqldb and i connect databass with basic sql query.and i use mysql because i want to host it on my cpanel.</p>
+For databass i use flask_mysqldb module.i can do this with flask orm like flask sqlalchemy but i use flask_mysqldb and i connect databass with basic sql query.and i use mysql because i want to host it on my cpanel.